 MOD CME/15/72#11097

-39 5.1 Safety of life telecommunications, such as distress telecommunications, shall be entitled to transmission as of right and shall, where technically practicable, have absolute priority over all other telecommunications, in accordance with the relevant Articles of the Convention and taking due account of relevant CCITT Recommendations.
+39 5.1 Safety of life telecommunications, including distress telecommunications, emergency telecommunication services and telecommunications for disaster relief, shall be entitled to transmission as of right and shall, where technically practicable, have absolute priority over all other telecommunications, in accordance with the relevant articles of the Constitution and Convention and taking due account of relevant Resolutions and Recommendations of the ITU.

 Reasons: The purpose of this provision is to incorporate the relevant articles of the Constitution and Convention and relevant ITU Resolutions and Recommendations dealing with the protection of life.